When you revalidate depends on how long your training lasts:

 Your revalidation submission date will be:

-- sent to you at least three months before the date
+- sent to you at least three months in advance

 - recorded in your GMC Online account